Dating Apps: Pros and Cons by Damona Hoffman

 M3: Many young people struggle because they want a more “legitimate” dating site (one with a better reputation like eHarmony or Match), but don’t have the money to pay every month/year.
 What would you say about free sites like OkCupid vs. a subscription-based membership site?

-DH: In general you get what you pay for.
+DH: In general, you get what you pay for.
 Low investment usually means low commitment.
-However, there are ways that you can pay for a site that are not monetary.
+However, there are ways that you can pay for a site that is not monetary.
 In OkCupid, you pay based on time.
-When you answer questions on OkCupid you are giving the site valuable data and investing your time in having a good experience and making better matches.
-So, you have a better shot at finding someone who has a similar level of commitment to finding someone special.
-Yet the biggest dating innovations right now are happening in apps and most of those are free or are based on a model where you only pay for the specific services or premiums that interest you.
-I think we’ll see more and more traditional sites moving in this direction as the customers migrate to mobile.
+When you answer questions on OkCupid, you are giving the site valuable data and investing your time in having a good experience and making better matches.

 M3: What makes Generation Y different in terms of our dating habits?